Lercher/CocoR/Readme.md

 symbols are not counted.
 If a check fails, 1 (`USEALL`) or 2..N (`USEONCE`) semantic errors are logged.

+Note: A *use* is logged if a suffixed Coco/R symbol like `ident:symboltable` is parsed and the token is recognized as a member of `symboltable`.

 For our example, we consider a dictionary for a list of target languages, where this list of target languages is not known in advance.
 So we add the list to our grammar and demand that each term has at least one translation in